Overview

 Trivia

-- Until the fourth generation remakes of Gold and Silver, the only way to obtain several second-generation, Pokemon, including the starters from gold and silver, was to transfer them from this game or from Pokemon XD: Gale of Darkness via the GBA-Gamecube transfer cable.
-This meant that in order to complete the Pokedex a Player needed to own a prohibitive amount of hardware.
+- Until the fourth generation remakes of Gold and Silver, the only way to obtain several second-generation Pokémon, including the starters from Gold and Silver, was to transfer them from this game or from Pokémon XD: Gale of Darkness via the GBA-GameCube transfer cable.
+This meant that in order to complete the Poké Dex a player needed to own a prohibitive amount of hardware.

 Log in to comment